 - Fainting, especially during or just after exercise or exertion

-- Heart murmur, which a doctor might detect while listening to your heart
+- Heart murmur, which a health care provider might detect while listening to the heart

 - Shortness of breath, especially during exercise